 This blend is oolong based to provide you with the much-needed caffeine fix of the day; it is balanced with the tang of rose hips and floral notes of the rose petals.
 You’ll feel a depth of flavor that emanates from the combination of Mexican anise seeds and peppermint.
 One single star anise in the blend is purely ornamental.
 Ginger?
 Ginger just needs to be in every tea blend.
 You can even scale up the kick with some additional fresh ginger slices!
 This recommendation is valid for all the existing and non-existing tea and tisane blends.

 Each Teasturbed blend weighs two ounces, sealed in a plastic bag inside the canister.
 Unfortunately most plastic is not recyclable including the ones you wish-cycle daily; they still go to the landfill.
-I am in the process of trying to figure this out.
-Open the bag and pour the blend in.
+I am in the process of trying to figure this out and it might just take a few more months before I solve this environmental catastrophe.
+Anywho, you'll just open the plastic bag and pour the blend in the container.
 Shake it well before each usage so all the ingredients are distributed evenly, unless you like being on your toes about the surprising flavors of an uneven blend.
 I don’t.
 I like predictable and routine.

-But I don’t want to brew a whole pot, you say? no problem.
-Get a stainless-steel tea infuser which is the most environment-friendly option!
-I don't have any for sale yet, although I do plan on curating my favorite utensils at some point.
-Plans plans plans.
+But I don’t want to brew a whole pot, you say?
+That's me most of the time.
+Just get a stainless-steel tea infuser which is the most environment-friendly option.
 However if you like staying on theme, I do have biodegradable corn fiber teabags so you can have the Teasturbed logo dangling on the side of your cup to satisfy the yearning for uniformity.

-Shipping could take up to five business days from the day of the order, since each canister is custom-made for you by a mom of two who has a physically taxing day job while trying to release music and art into this world in semi-regular intervals.
-Fuck, I don't know how I'm gonna juggle a tea business on top of all this.
-Maybe it might take up to ten days even...
-In fact, you know what, just make your order then forget about it, and be surprised when it shows up at your door a few weeks later!
+Shipping could take up to five business days from the day of the order, since each canister is custom-made for you by a mom of two with a physically taxing day job who also tries to release music into this world in semi-regular fashion.
+Fuck, I don't know what I was thinking starting a tea business on top of all this.
+Fuck.
+Ok well, let's say it might take up to ten days, shall we?
+In fact, you know what, just make your order then forget about it, and be pleasantly surprised when it shows up at your door a few weeks later.